Table of Contents

 1. Policy Statement and Purpose

-Western Iowa Tech Community College (“WITCC” or “the College”) is committed to maintaining a safe, respectful, and orderly educational environment that supports student learning and development.
-The Student Code of Conduct (“Code”) establishes behavioral expectations for students and student organizations and provides procedures for resolving alleged violations.
+Western Iowa Tech Community College (WITCC or the College) is committed to maintaining a safe, respectful, and orderly educational environment that supports student learning and development.
+The Student Code of Conduct (Code) establishes behavioral expectations for students and student organizations and provides procedures for resolving alleged violations.

 Students are expected to conduct themselves in a manner consistent with the College’s mission, policies, and standards of behavior.
-Students are responsible for respecting the rights, property, and well-being of fellow members of the campus community.
-Activity permissible under the College Campus Free Speech and Expression Policy (Board Policy 808.1) will not be deemed a violation of this Code.
+They are responsible for respecting the rights, property, and well-being of members of the College community and for avoiding conduct that interferes with the rights of others or the normal operations of the College.
+Conduct inconsistent with these expectations may constitute a violation of this Code.

 The student conduct process is educational in nature.
 While sanctions may be imposed when violations occur, the primary purposes of the process are to: